diana-egas/aletheia-Mozilla/README.md

-# Aletheia - Chrome Extension :heavy_check_mark: :x:
+# Aletheia -  :heavy_check_mark: :x:
-Chrome extension that detect fakeness of images.
+Extension that detect fakeness of images.

-# Link to chrome web store! - [Aletheia](https://chrome.google.com/webstore/detail/aletheia/blbpmfagfpagmiflmoddellbgdglaofa?hl=pt-BR&authuser=0)

 ## Working
 There are two ways of select images to analyze: